 - move to Ireland to work without a work permit

 - enjoy equal treatment with nationals in access to employment, working conditions and all other social and tax advantages

 - stay in the country even after employment has finished

 If you are applying from outside of the EU you will need to check eligibility.

-Guide to Working in Ireland for Internationals
+Jobs in Ireland for Internationals

-If you live outside of Ireland and the EU, the easier way to apply is through an agency.
+If you live outside of Ireland and the EU, the easiest way to apply is through an agency.
 They will help arrange your visa, placement, paperwork and also provide job hunting assistance and help when in country.
 These companies cannot guarantee you a job but they make the whole process easier.
 They offer a package with includes:

 - Help with the application